swampservers/contrib/readme_format.md

 - 'Fork' this repo.
 This creates a copy of it you have edit permissions of.
 - Clone your forked repo into garrysmod/addons (so it creates garrysmod/addons/contrib), edit it, and push it back.
 You'll need the GitHub desktop or commandline client.
 Look up GitHub tutorials for that.
 - For clientside work, check out the [devtools](https://github.com/swampservers/contrib/blob/master/lua/swamp/dev/cl_devtools.lua) which allow you to work on the actual server environment.
 - Make a pull request on this repo.
 Use the 'compare across forks' link to request to merge your changes on your forked repo to this repo.
-We'll review the changes and, if accepted, will be live the next day.
+Accepted changes are installed automatically, although new files won't run until after a server reset.
 - Minor, single-file changes can just be done in the web browser by clicking the pencil icon.

 All models/materials/sounds in this repository will be automatically uploaded to our workshop addons, so don't worry about that.